nesanter/recipes/md/zabaglione.md

  3. Cook yolk mixture above pot, careful so that the bowl does not touch the water for 3 minutes, whisking constantly.
 Add Marsala and keep whisking until done, about another 2-3 minutes.
-Mixture should be firm but not set, airy, and live a ribbon when dropped.
+Mixture should be firm but not set, airy, and leave a ribbon when dropped.